 Make your plans now for TAC 2015, returning to the Chicago Marriott O'Hare, May 19-20.

 Registration is now open!
-Our 2015 event will explore the technologies and strategies that continue to transform manufacturing in the U.S. Two days of keynote presentations, track sessions and technology workshops will cover topics such as HMI, Manufacturing Intelligence, Robotics, Big Data, Control, Internet of Things, Cloud Computing, Manufacturing IT, Remote Access, Safety, Security and more.
+Our 2015 event will explore the technologies and strategies that continue to transform manufacturing in the U.S. Two days of keynote presentations, track sessions and technology workshops will cover topics such as HMI, Manufacturing Intelligence, Robotics, Big Data, Control, Smart Manufacturing systems, Internet of Things, Cloud Computing, Manufacturing IT, Remote Access, Safety, Security and more.
 Plan now to join us for the season’s best education and networking event for automation professionals across all industries.

 This year's session presenters include General Mills, the Industrial Internet Consortium, IHS, MOL Danube Refinery, Corning and and other leading industrial companies.
 Our 2015 event will also include a pre-conference workshop produced in cooperation with OMAC.